jukaiser/sscs/README.md

 Use as you see fit.
 Don't blame me for nothing.

-Right now there is only a small demo for a specialized weighted queing system.
+Right now there is only a small demo for a specialized weighted queing system and a pattern load/mixing/generating demo.